fullon-labs/flon.whitepaper/fullon.whitepaper.md

 ## Implementation choice

 As the whole blockchain industry has been maturing, it does not make sense to reinvent the wheel for most common building blocks like peer-to-peer distributed systems, consensus algorithms and virtual machines to host execution of smart contracts.
-After reviewing many existing open source blockchain software, the core development team made a decision to build the core unique features based on the latest version of [Antelope Leap](https://github.com/AntelopeIO/leap) (formerly known as EOS) for its modular architecture design, superb performance and extensibility. **FullOn** embraces the open source software model and will collaboratively evolve the code with developers from around the world.
+After reviewing many existing open source blockchain software, the core development team made a decision to build the core unique features based on the latest version of [Antelope Leap](https://github.com/AntelopeIO/leap) (formerly known as `EOSIO`) for its modular architecture design, superb performance and extensibility. **FullOn** embraces the open source software model and will collaboratively evolve the code with developers from around the world.

 However, as **FullOn** is a set of protocol specifications and means to be implementation neutral if possible, it can leverage implementation of other existing blockchains or can be rewritten from scratch with different programming languages.